 Please always maintain a social distance of 6 feet in the library.

 Please exit the library when your reservation time has expired.

 Seats may be reserved seven days in advance.
 Seats may be booked for more than one 2.5 hour slot per day per person but cannot be back-to-back-- there must be a two hour period between seat reservations.
 At this time, individuals may not book multiple seats or renew seat reservations.
 There will be limited walk-up seats available.
 If you have specific questions about seat reservations, please email the library at firstname.lastname@example.org or call 630-617-3160.

 Students are welcome to use the Reserve-a Seat system for space to attend synchronous online classes if needed.
 However, students should consider the following list of challenges:

 This fall, several classrooms across campus are dedication for use with remote learning in online synchronous or hybrid synchronous courses.
 These classrooms have been reserved for remote learning between 7:30am and 5pm, Monday through Friday.
 There is no need to reserve space in these rooms--they are available on a first-come, first-served basis.
 Signs will be posted on the doors to all these rooms, as well as at building entrances, to identify these rooms as remote learning rooms.
 None of these rooms, even those with computers, have microphones or webcams available.
-The Fall 2020 remote learning rooms are:
+The Spring 2021 remote learning rooms are: